easeaico/pulse-go/docs/Methodology/PatientMethodology.md

 ### Definitions

 <center>
-*Table 1.
-All patient parameters, how they are determined, and upper and lower limits.*
+*@tabledef {PatientParameters} All patient parameters, how they are determined, and upper and lower limits.*
 </center>

 |	Parameter	|	Modification Category	|	Initial Value (If not Explicitly Set)	|	Lower Bound	|	Upper Bound	|	Notes	|